Vaccine inequity and hesitancy made the Omicron variant more likely, scientists say - Local News 8

 New variants of the virus that have caused problems in the past, Head added, have all emerged from places that experienced big, uncontrolled outbreaks, such as when the Alpha variant was first detected in the UK last December, or the Delta variant that was first found in India in February.

-The Omicron variant is already spreading across the world — as of Sunday, it has been detected in a number of countries including South Africa, Botswana, Australia, the UK, Germany, Italy and Belgium.
+The Omicron variant is already spreading across the world — as of Monday, it had been detected in a number of countries including South Africa, Botswana, Australia, the UK, Germany, Italy, Canada and Israel.

 Many countries across the world have reacted to the news that South African scientists discovered the new variant by swiftly shutting their borders to travelers coming from countries in the region, including South Africa, Botswana, Zimbabwe, Namibia, Lesotho, Eswatini, Mozambique and Malawi.